mmoghal/portfolio-app/README.md

 ---

 Thank you for visiting the portfolio website!
-We hope you enjoy exploring the work samples and skills showcased here.
+I hope you enjoy exploring the work samples and skills showcased here.